What makes an inspiring, consumer-focused and attention-grabbing logo?

 Logos can consist of symbols and icons, but the text is also important and you can be just as creative with it.
 Most logos communicate an idea, an idea of what your company is about.
 Logos can be simple yet create a bold statement or can be a playful pun on your business name.
 Whatever it may be, logos that inspire us as designers represent the company in the best possible means and leave us with a long-lasting impression of that company.

 Below are the logos that inspire us and really push us to create great identities, brands and logos for our clients.

 - Nike (Swoosh Mark)

-The swoosh is a corporate trade mark, originally designed by Carolyn Davidson while she was studying graphic design at Portland State University.
+The swoosh is a corporate trademark, originally designed by Carolyn Davidson while she was studying graphic design at Portland State University.

-Boundary is a performance monitoring solution for data networks, the continuous line between the letters is both visually appealing and conceptual.
+The boundary is a performance monitoring solution for data networks, the continuous line between the letters is both visually appealing and conceptual.

 A fun play on the name of the brand, the logo is recognisable and you get an idea of what the brand is even without the wording below.

 Created around the concept “Belong Anyway” the logo encompasses a heart with a map pin icon.